FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the Scottish Alison family come from?
 What is the Scottish Alison family crest and coat of arms?
 When did the Alison family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Alison family history?Alison comes from the ancient Dalriadan clans of Scotland's west coast and Hebrides islands.
-The name comes from the name for the son of "Ellis" or Ellis's son.
+The name comes from the name for the son of "Ellis" or Ellis' son.
+Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
+It is likely though that the name was derived from "Ellis" rather than the female personal name.

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Alison has appeared as Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.